Integrity My Story

 The Phifers: 1971-1975

-In 1973, in the process of this ministry, I met Freeda when we came to her church in Houston.
+In 1973, in the process of this ministry, I met Freeda when we came to her church in the little town of Houston, Arkansas.
 We married in 1974 and she started playing with us while holding down her first teaching job in Helena.
 We were made for each other as time continues to prove, year after year.

 1974 / 1975